Biofertilizer: Benefits

-Unigrow (UniGrow): a commercial bio fertilizer that is currently in use.
-It is made with a by-product of palm oil production and it contains a microbial element It has been shown to have promising results in studies.

-Areas in need of improvement
+Future Research

 Biofertilizers have been shown to have varying effects in different environments, and even within the same environment.
 This is something that many scientists have been working on, however there is no perfect solution at this time.
 They however, have been shown to have the most profound effects in drier climates.
-In the future, it is hoped that biofertilizers effects will be better controlled and regulated in all environments.
+In the future, it is hoped that biofertilizers effects will be better controlled and regulated in all environments, as well as analysis targeted at specific species.